To access your official course details for the year you started your degree, please visit the handbook

 Entry will be based on performance in:

-- a Bachelor Degree, major or other qualification at a higher AQF level in related discipline OR
+- a Bachelor Degree or higher in a related discipline OR

-- a Bachelor Degree, major or other qualification at a higher AQF level in any discipline plus three years relevant work experience (or part-time equivalent)* OR
+- a Bachelor Degree or higher in any discipline AND two years relevant work experience OR

 - other evidence of academic capability judged to be equivalent